Elvish Translator

 Frequently Asked Questions

-Tolkien created two main elvish languages, Sindarin and Quenya, developed over decades as part of his Middle-earth mythology.
-Sindarin is the everyday elvish spoken in Lord of the Rings, while Quenya is the High Elvish used in formal and ceremonial contexts.
-Both have real grammar rules, vocabulary lists, and phonological systems, making them some of the most detailed fictional languages ever built.
+Tolkien created two main Elvish languages, Sindarin and Quenya, over many years as part of his Middle-earth world.
+Sindarin is the everyday Elvish heard most often in The Lord of the Rings, while Quenya is the older High Elvish used in formal speech, songs, and lore.

 Mellon is the Sindarin elvish word for friend, made famous by the riddle on the Doors of Durin: "Speak, friend, and enter."
 The speak friend and enter in elvish moment is one of the most recognised scenes in the franchise, and friend in elvish searches drive more traffic than almost any other elvish phrase.

-I love you in elvish is "Amin mela lle" in Quenya, with the object pronoun at the end following Quenya word order.
-Sindarin has its own version used in more formal poetic contexts, and both appear in LOTR-themed weddings and personalised gifts.
+I love you in Elvish is often given as "Amin mela lle" in Quenya.
+Sindarin has its own version, and both appear in LOTR-themed weddings and personalized gifts.